 As the saying goes – “With power comes the abuse of power, and where there are bosses, there are crazy bosses.
 It’s nothing new. –Judd Rose”

-Below are some points which will help you gaining the employee trust and also reduce attrition –
+Below are some points which will help you gain the employee trust and also reduce attrition –

 Communicate Effectively and Listen: